 But, chin up.
-There’s still plenty of profit to made in the humble objects that surround us every day — even for things people might call garbage.
+There is still plenty of profit to be made in the humble objects that surround us every day — even for things people might call garbage.

 After three decades of thrift shopping, dumpster diving and reselling, I’ve found and sold some true oddities.
 Here are some surprising things you can sell for extra cash.

 Yes, you read that right.
 At a yard sale in 2019, my brother bought a set of used false teeth for $1.
 He promptly flipped them on eBay for $75.